bensonarafat/super_tooltip/README.md

 );
 ```

 If you want the ToolTip to cover the maximum vertical available space, just set `snapsFarAwayVertically: true`.
-Also we can made the border green and thicker.
+Also we can made the border green and thicker and the touch through area a rectangle.

 ![](screenshots/snappvertical.PNG)